If he does not have one already, get him a cat tree to climb and scratch on. Click here for a cat body shape guide.

 The vet told me that a cat his size should be about 10 pounds I do not want him to encounter any weight-related health problems.
 He still eats kitten food.
 I try to monitor his eating habits, but it is a little difficult since my roommate also has a 7-month-old Persian.
 What can I do to ensure he does not get to be too overweight?
 Lori in Virginia

 It may a good time to begin transitioning your kitten out of kitten food.
 Kitten food is rich in the calories kittens need to grow..in your case it appears that kitty has grown enough!
 Transition kitty slowly.
 Also, be sure that your cat gets a good dose of exercise and play.
 As for monitoring his eating, it may be worthwhile to establish regular feeding times for both kittens so that you can ensure that they are each eating what only they are supposed to eat.
 Simba

-I have to kittens around 7-8 months, how old do they have to be before taking them off kitten food.
+I have two kittens around 8-months-old, how old do they have to be before taking them off kitten food.
 Cuz

-Your kittens can begin eating adult food at 7-10 months.
+Your kittens can begin eating adult food at 7 to 10 months of age.
 Be sure you transition them slowly.
 Simba

 Is the fact that another cat is sharing his water bowl and issue?
 Will he drink from his bowl if he becomes thirsty enough?
 Is there something I can do short of running my faucet all day?
 Tammany